nurzhanzhanuzak/eventsourcing/dev/MACOS_SETUP_NOTES.md

 - use psql with the eventsourcing user to create schema in eventsourcing database
 $ psql -U eventsourcing
 eventsourcing=> CREATE SCHEMA myschema AUTHORIZATION eventsourcing;

+To build PDF docs (make docs-pdf), download and install MacTeX from https://www.tug.org/mactex/mactex-download.html and then make sure latexmk is on your PATH (export PATH="$PATH:/Library/TeX/texbin").